Bruce Anstey: 2011

 The 2011 North West 200 was blighted by misfortune including inclement weather, an oil spill and a hoax bomb alert.
 Only one race was able to run before the programme was curtailed and in which Anstey claimed 3rd place in a rain sodden Supersport 600cc race.

 2012

 Again the victim of inclement weather, the 2012 North West 200 saw further interruption to the racing programme.
 Anstey came home in 7th place in his first outing in the Supersport category, followed with a 6th place in the Superbike race.

 2013

-Having qualified strongly across the range of classes at the North West 200 in 2013, Anstey claimed 4th place in the opening Supersport race on Thursday May 16.
+Having qualified across the range of classes at the North West 200 in 2013, Anstey claimed 4th place in the opening Supersport race on Thursday May 16.
 However the weather was again the main talking point of the meeting, putting paid to the majority of the race schedule on Saturday May 18.
 This again saw Anstey take 4th spot in a rain blighted Supersport race.